Preservation and Conservation Policy

 3.2 Purpose of policy.

-To state and communicate the principles that guides the preservation and conservation activities of Gwynedd Archive’s Service both internally externally.
+To state and communicate the principles that guides the preservation and conservation activities of Gwynedd Archive’s Service both internally and externally.

 3.3 Policy principles